Mormon church pulls older teens out of Boy Scouts

 Boy Scouts of America spokeswoman Effie Delimarkos said the organization is saddened by the decision but understands the church’s desire to customize a program.

-About 280,000 Mormon boys ages 8 to 13 will remain in the Scouts while the church continues to develop its own program, the Mormons said.
-The Boy Scouts estimated the number at 330,000.
+About 280,000 Mormon boys ages 8 to 13 will remain in the Scouts while the church develops its own program, the Mormons said.
+The Boy Scouts estimated their number at 330,000.
 The church did not say when the younger boys will be withdrawn from the Boy Scouts.

 In Thursday’s announcement, the church said that it learned recently that the Boy Scouts are considering admitting girls, but that its decision was made independently of that.

-Matthew Bowman, a Mormon scholar and associate professor of history at Henderson State University, said the schism reflects the two organizations’ diverging values, with gays and girls just two such issues.
+Matthew Bowman, a Mormon scholar and history professor at Henderson State University, said the schism reflects the two organizations’ diverging values, with gays and girls just two such issues on which they are moving apart.

 “The church is wedded very much to traditional gender roles and they see the Boy Scouts of America increasingly move away from that,” Bowman said.
 “That means that they have come to see it as less of a hospitable place.”